ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-science-lifecycle/communication.md

 When communicating, it is your job to make sure that your receiver(s) are taking away the information that you want them to take away.
 When you’re communicating data, you don’t just want your receivers to takeaway numbers, you want your receivers to takeaway a story that’s informed by your data.
 A good data communicator is a good storyteller.

 How do you tell a story with data?
-There are infinite ways – but below are 6 that we will talk about in this lesson.
+There are infinite ways – but below are 6 that we will talk about in this section.

 1. Understand Your Audience, Your Medium, & Your Communication Method
 2. Begin with the End in Mind